iprakom/kulgram-git/README.md

 Silahkan menuju link berikut : [https://iprakom.github.io/kulgram-git/](https://iprakom.github.io/kulgram-git/) untuk melihat **Live View** repo ini.

-## How To Use GitHub Formatter and GitHub Editor
+## Bagaiamna Cara Menggunakan Formatter dan Editor Github

 You can use the [editor on GitHub](https://github.com/iprakom/kulgram-git/edit/master/README.md) to maintain and preview the content for your website in Markdown files.